-Whether you bought a used or a brand new RV, your investment should be secured.
-You might want to know the statistics on RV vandalism, so you can verify if “stealing campers” is a usual problem.
+Your investment should be secured whether you bought a used or brand-new RV.
+You might want to know the statistics on RV vandalism to verify if “stealing campers” is a usual problem.

-According to the 2015 reports of the National Vehicle Crime Intelligence Service (NVCIS) showed that the camper thefts in the UK had increased by 20% in previous years.
+The 2015 National Vehicle Crime Intelligence Service (NVCIS) reports showed that camper thefts in the UK had increased by 20% in previous years.

 Moreover, Club Care Insurance reported a 36% increase in RV thefts in 2016, contrary to 2015.
 These past statistics showed that it is mandatory to have camper security and protection.

-Searching for RV theft statistics was difficult because they are hiding in plain sight.
+Searching for RV theft statistics was difficult because they hid in plain sight.
 Moreover, it is difficult to find such information because RV crimes rarely occur.

-In this post, I am not only going to tell you how often do motorhomes get broken into, but will also address the reasons why and how these vehicles have been stolen.
-Moreover, you’re going to learn a few things about maximizing protection against such thefts.
+In this post, I will not only tell you how often motorhomes get broken into but will also address why and how these vehicles have been stolen.
+Moreover, you’ll learn a few things about maximizing protection against such thefts.

 Recreational Vehicle Theft Statistics

-The Construction Theft Recovery Report (2017) showed that RVs and trailers were the 4th (6%) most typical vehicle to get stolen.
+The Construction Theft Recovery Report (2017) showed that RVs and trailers were the 4th (6%) most typical vehicles to get stolen.

 Suppose you search the RVDA’s (National RV Dealers Association) stolen mobile home report.
-In that case, you can figure out the number of stolen incidents in the past and current year reported by recreational vehicle dealers.
+In that case, you can figure out the number of stolen incidents reported by recreational vehicle dealers in the past and the current year.

 RVs stolen from recreational vehicle dealers represent an insignificant number of stolen RVs.
 Most probably, not every recreational vehicle dealer has reported its stolen motorhome on the website.

-According to these numbers on the website, it signifies that mobile home theft is quite rare.
-In the United States, not a vast number of mobile homes get stolen.
+These numbers on the website signify that mobile home theft is quite rare.
+In the United States, not many mobile homes get stolen.

 The other source worth mentioning here is the Insurance Information Institute.
-It does not mention RV specifically, but it highlights that vehicle theft is trending downward.
+It does not mention RV specifically but highlights that vehicle theft is trending downward.

 Vehicle-related theft in 1991 increased to about 1.7 million.
 However, it has significantly decreased to about 55% in 2017, as stated by the FBI.